amit08255/js-debugger/README.md

 * **deb** - Simple small debugger for JavaScript to run in browser.
 It can be included in NodeJS project but debugger will work only in browser on client side.

+* **node-deb** - JavaScript debugger which works both in browser as well as in NodeJS.

 * **interceptor** - Simple function wrapper to intercept JavaScript function.

 <!-- CONTRIBUTING -->